| Lunch & Light Dishes

 large potatoes, cut into 1/8-inch thin slices

-onion, chopped into small pieces
+onions, chopped into small pieces

 - pinches of salt and pepper